-An empty shell of a human being that depends on outside feedback to validate his/her self-worth.
+An empty shell of a human being that depends on outside feedback to validate his self worth.

-Narcs are unable to see other people as separate, thinking and feeling individuals – but a mere extension of themselves that serves a purpose.
-Their brains are not wired to genuinely care about anything past their own needs, thus, the ONLY purpose of these “extensions” (other people, things, events, etc.) is to supply the narc with approval and applause to regulate/validate their self-esteem.
+Narcs lack emotional empathy, so they’re unable to see other people as separate, thinking and feeling individuals – but a mere extension of themselves that serves a purpose.
+Their brains are not wired to genuinely care about anyone outside themselves, thus, the ONLY purpose of these extensions (other people, things, events, etc.) is to supply the narc with approval and applause to gage/validate his self worth.

 The Target: A source of supply from where the narc draws approval and admiration…

 Narcissists depend on the approval and admiring attention of others to regulate their self-esteem and validate their self-worth.
-Basically, we are all “sources” they draw “supply” from.
+Basically, we are all “sources” he draws his “supply of approval and admiration” from.
 Nothing more.

-… it’s pretty much anything and anyone that validates their identity and provides them an inflated status symbol.
+… it’s pretty much anything and anyone that validates his identity and provides him an inflated status symbol.

 Narcs are able to maintain long-term relationships as long as there is supply to draw from it.
 This comes in forms of financial stability (combined income, extended family they can benefit from), a sense of normalcy (spouse, children, pets, domestic partners), and admirable appearance (great dad, “devoted” husband/partner).

-This provides the narc with an “enviable appearance” that they are able to feed off of.
+This provides the narc with an “enviable appearance” that he is able to feed off of.
 However, spouses, partners, and family are left with only a detached shell of a person due to the narc’s inability to emotionally bond. (so when narcs claim they come from a “loveless relationship”, it’s based on truth… because narcissists are unable to genuinely love another person.)

 You CANNOT “fix” them by loving them more.
 You CANNOT make them “realize” their poor behavior by being patient and constantly giving them more opportunities to hurt you.
 The emotional part of their brain that process emotional empathy… emotional bonds… is BROKEN.